hiredscorelabs/cornell/docs/docs/workflows/subscribing_to_hooks.md

     start_mock_service()

 ```
-In the above example, we're replacing the default logging service with our own and in addition, every time Cornell requires a cassette file in runtime, we're downloading it from our dedicated storage.
+In the above example:
+ * We're replacing the default logging service with our own.
+ * Every time Cornell requires a cassette file in runtime, we're downloading it from our dedicated storage.

-**Note**: Additional signals can be easily added, please feel free to open a [PR](https://github.com/hiredscorelabs/cornell) or an [Issue](https://github.com/hiredscorelabs/cornell/issues)!
+**Note**: Additional signals can be easily added.
+Please feel free to open a [PR](https://github.com/hiredscorelabs/cornell) or an [Issue](https://github.com/hiredscorelabs/cornell/issues)!